What does a deck cost? And what materials can I choose?

 Treated wood: This is the most commonly chosen type of wood because of its affordability.
 Maintenance can be a bit expensive, however, because it needs to be re-treated every three years.
 Its price, including structure and installation, comes out to an average of $48 per square foot.

-Roasted wood: A main selling point for this type of wood is that it contains no chemical agents.
+Roasted wood: The main selling point for this type of wood is that it contains no chemical agents.
 It’s oven roasted and is purely natural.
-How long it lasts depends on usage and it can be quite costly at $50 to $72 per square foot with installation.
+How long it lasts depends on usage and it can be quite costly at $50 to $72 per square foot with the installation.

 Composite wood deck